 Security on campus is provided through a number of mechanisms, including limitations on hours of operation, visitors' check-in procedure, policies on keys, access to buildings and its floors through the ID card system, provision of adequate lighting and security cameras.
-Request to unlock campus buildings during non-scheduled hours must be submitted in writing via Helpdesk Facilities@scnm.edu.
+Request to unlock campus buildings during nonscheduled hours must be submitted in writing via facilities@sonoran.edu.
 Security guards are provided in the evening and on weekends.
 Security patrol services are contracted during major campus-held conferences and events as determined appropriate and necessary.